f-forcher/blog-posts/Polynomial Chaos.md

 > My goal is then to assume only basic knowledge of analysis and linear algebra and to try to provide the basic background facts.
 > I will use images and code to explain concepts and formulas, if possible.

-# Introductory examples and definitions
+# Part 1: Introductory examples and definitions
 In this section, we recall some basic facts of differential equations, vector spaces, polynomials, and the like.
 Feel free to skip and consult as needed if you are already familiar with all of these terms.